What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 Why use the Concrete Pictorial Abstract approach in Maths?

-Pupils achieve a much deeper understanding if they don’t have to resort to rote learning and are able to solve problems without having to memorise.
+Pupils achieve a much deeper understanding if they don’t have to resort to rote learning and can solve problems without having to memorise.

-When teaching reading to young children, we accept that children need to have seen what the word is to understand it.
+When teaching reading to young children, we accept that children need to see the word to understand it.
 Putting together the letters c- a- t would be meaningless and abstract if children had no idea what a cat was or had never seen a picture.

-People often don’t think of this when it comes to maths, but to children many mathematical concepts can be equally meaningless without a concrete resource or picture to go with it.
-This applies equally to mathematics teaching at KS1 or at KS2.
+People often don’t think of this when it comes to maths, but to children, many mathematical concepts can be equally meaningless without a concrete resource or picture to go with them.
+This applies equally to mathematics teaching at KS1 or KS2.

 What is a ‘Concrete’ representation in the CPA approach?

-As part of the CPA approach, new concepts are introduced through the use of physical objects or practical equipment.
-These can be physically handled, enabling children to explore different mathematical concepts.
-These are sometimes referred to as maths manipulatives and can include ordinary household items such as straws or dice, or specific mathematical resources such as dienes or Numicon.
+In the concrete stage, children use physical manipulatives or practical equipment to understand new mathematical concepts and model problems.
+These physical resources, sometimes referred to as maths manipulatives and can include ordinary household items such as straws or dice, or specific mathematical resources such as dienes or Numicon

-The abstract nature of maths can be confusing for children, but through the use of concrete materials they are able to ‘see’ and make sense of what is actually happening.
+The abstract nature of maths can confuse children, but through the use of concrete materials, they can ‘see’ and make sense of what is actually happening.

-Previously, there has been the misconception that concrete resources are only for learners who find maths difficult.
-In fact concrete resources can be used in a great variety of ways at every level.
+Previously, there was the misconception that concrete resources are only for learners who find maths difficult.
+Concrete resources can be used in a great variety of ways at every level.
 All children, regardless of ability, benefit from the use of practical resources in ensuring understanding goes beyond the learning of a procedure.

 Practical resources promote reasoning and discussion, enabling children to articulate and explain a concept.
 Teachers are also able to observe the children to gain a greater understanding of where misconceptions lie and to establish the depth of their understanding.